Scott’s 40th Birthday Message, Feb 19th 1999

 Why did Jesus ask the blind man, the lame man, and the leper what they wanted Him to do for them?

 Overwhelmed in Jesus’ intensive love I somehow managed to answer His question “what is it that you want?” speaking through thoughts, not audible words, I gave Him my plea… “I want to be healed” Jesus immediately responded “Your healing has already begun.”
 Initially, I thought this meant instant physical healing but have come to the awareness of Jesus wanting to give me a complete, thorough healing rather than the instantaneous manifestation of healing I was seeking.
 He wanted to heal my body, soul, mind and spirit beginning with my inner man; transforming my outer man.
 I had committed my life to God 15 years earlier and was growing in His Word but this thorough healing I barely knew I was in desperate need of.
-God knows His own purposes each of our lives and desires to glorify His Son in our heart and actions.
+God knows His own purposes for each of our lives and desires to glorify His Son in our heart and actions.
 I have always believed ultimate healing is found in heaven when we die and receive a new body.
 But healing reversals and deliverance does happen in the “now” while living on the earth.
 Praise the Lord, God is our healer!

 We pray, believing that He is willing, in the communion of prayer, which includes listening, I must co operate with the voice of the Holy Spirit as He leads me.
 Those of us who have extended trials, are in good company with other biblical accounts such as Moses, Abraham, Joseph, Paul and other patriarchs & apostles.
 Countless other Christian disciples have waited with perseverance and endurance for their answer.
 We must not grow weary but need to keep our confidence, trusting God.
 He tells those who labor and are heavy laden to come to Him and He will give them rest for their souls (Mt 11:28).
 He describes himself in this passage as one meek and lowly.
 We often forget that our Savior God was a man of suffering acquainted with grief (Isaiah 53), the chastisement of our PEACE was upon Him.
 We must strive to have the peace and rest of God; He calls us beside these still waters.
 For you who struggle, do you seek to know the Father’s heart and His thoughts toward you?
 He is touched by our feelings of infirmity.
 By sending His Son to reconcile the world to Himself, He has defeated the enemy and met the demands of His justice.
 We can come boldly to His Throne of Grace to find help in the time of need.